 “My number one priority was gaining confidence,” said Hicks.
 “I wanted to drastically grow my knowledge base of business so that no matter what I wanted to do or how often my goals changed, I would be capable of getting the job I wanted and executing what was expected of me.”

-Drawn by the school’s small class sizes, strong support system and leadership focus, Hicks ultimately decided to enroll at Kenan-Flagler.
+Drawn by the School’s small class sizes, strong support system and leadership focus, Hicks ultimately decided to enroll at UNC Kenan-Flagler.
 While her years in Tuscany had been an invaluable experience, she had spent most of the time working alone and hadn’t really had the opportunity to lead a team.
 She was looking for classmates and a curriculum that would support her growth in this area.
-Having attended UNC as an undergraduate student, Hicks said she understood how collaborative the culture at Kenan-Flagler is.
+Having attended UNC as an undergraduate student, Hicks said she understood how collaborative the culture at UNC Kenan-Flagler is.

 “In picking your MBA program, you’re choosing a community,” she said.
 “You need to choose one that’s going to help be the type of person and business leader that you want to be.”